-Prince John was King George V and Queen Mary's youngest son but he has been lost in the annals of royal history.
+Prince John of Wales was King George V and Queen Mary's youngest son but he has been lost in the annals of royal history.
 Why?

 Being royal has its challenges and when you are head of "the firm," as the British monarchy is known, this includes disloyal subjects taking potshots at your royal self.
 Queen Victoria managed to cheat death eight times at the hands of would-be assassins.

-A lot has been written about Charles I in the English Civil Wars, but his son and heir, the future King Charles II, had an adventurous adolescence fighting for his father with the Royalists.
-Charles could not save Charles I from his fate of execution but he tried.
+A lot has been written about Charles I in the English Civil Wars, but his son and heir, the future King Charles II, had an adventurous youth fighting for his father with the Royalists.
+Charles could not save Charles I from his fate of execution, but he tried.

 The athletic King Henry VIII loved to joust and had suffered injuries before the 24th January 1536.
 His jousting accident that day changed him forever.